-Organizer: Donald MacKenzie, Institute for International Crop Improvement, Donald Danforth Plant Science Center
+Organizer: Donald MacKenzie, Institute for International Crop Improvement, Donald Danforth Plant Science Center, St Louis, USA

 For more than two decades, governments, non-governmental organizations, and academic institutions have invested tens of millions of dollars in research and development of promising genetically engineered (GE) crops.
 The research areas include addressing productivity constraints due to abiotic (e.g., drought, salt, and soil nutrient deficiency) and biotic (e.g., insect pests and viral or bacterial disease) stresses and increasing levels of limiting micronutrients (e.g., provitamin A, iron, and zinc) in range of crops, including cassava, banana, maize, potato, rice, and sorghum.
 However, while public research creates promising technical solutions, up to now there are few examples of these crops being deployed due to lack of institutional capacity in GE product development within a regulated environment, and uncertain and shifting biosafety policies in target geographies.
 In addition, public entities are often “swept up” in the negative advocacy and public perception focused on large transnational companies whom have, to date, been the dominant force in GE crop commercialization.